trungpv92/DDoSinSDN/README.md

 ## 📊 Dataset Description

 The dataset was generated using the **MaxiNet** emulator to simulate an SDN environment.
-It includes traffic data corresponding to three types of flooding attacks:
+It includes traffic data corresponding to two types of flooding attacks:

 - **TCP SYN Flood (Volumetric)**
-- **ICMP Flood (Volumetric)**
 - **Slowloris (Stealthy)**

 **Key features:**